Rehab (Rihanna song): Critical reception

 Tom Breinan of Pitchfork Media wrote that Rihanna "comes closer than usual to depicting something resembling human emotion, but she still comes off sounding like a robot programmed to impersonate Alanis Morissette."
 Neil Drumming of Entertainment Weekly wrote, "Rehab is a joyless overdose of mid-tempo melodrama".
-Sal Cinquemani of Slant Magazine said that "Rehab" proves that Timberlake "is better off penning lyrics about sexy backs or dicks in boxes"—a reference to Timberlake's 2006 singles "SexyBack" and "Dick in a Box".
+Sal Cinquemani of Slant Magazine said that "Rehab" proves that Timberlake "is better off penning lyrics about sexy backs or dicks in boxes"—a reference to Timberlake's 2006 singles "SexyBack" and "Dick in a Box" (with The Lonely Island).

 Chart performance

 "Rehab" entered the US Billboard Hot 100 chart at number 91 on November 22, 2008, and peaked at number 18, making it Rihanna's twelfth US top-twenty single.
 It also peaked at number 17 on Billboards Pop Songs chart and at number 52 on the Hot R&B/Hip-Hop Songs chart.
 The song rose to number 19 on the Canadian Hot 100 chart, having started at number 56 on December 6, 2008.
 It entered the Australian ARIA Singles Chart at number 37 on November 17, 2008 and eventually reached number 26, thus becoming Rihanna's twelfth consecutive top-thirty single in Australia.
 In New Zealand, it first entered the singles chart at number 24 on October 27, 2008, and rose to number 12.
 On January 11, 2009, it was certified gold by the Recording Industry Association of New Zealand (RIANZ), 12 weeks after it first charted.

 "Rehab" first appeared in the UK Singles Chart at number 51 on November 22, 2008.
 After two weeks, it became the greatest gainer on the chart, climbing twenty-seven places to number 24, and in the week after that, it reached its peak of 16.
 More than 160,000 copies of the song have been sold in the UK.
 The single debuted at number 33 on the Ö3 Austria Top 40 and peaked at number nine.
 In Germany it reached number 4 and became Rihanna's sixth top-five single.
 "Rehab" started at number 18 in the Dutch Top 40 on January 17, 2009, and peaked at number 3 in its fourth week on the chart.
-In Norway it entered the singles chart at number 19 and climbed to number 4, becoming Rihanna's seventh top-five single in that country.
-It peaked at number 8 on the Slovakian singles chart, becoming Rihanna's fifth international top-ten single, and her sixth top-ten single in Slovakia.